Herbal remedies for insomnia are being used by millions of Americans (as well as by millions of people around the world).

 Perhaps the best way to use it as one of the more effective herbal remedies for insomnia is to take it in capsules or tinctures that also contain other herbs for sleep.
 These herbs in formula combinations may help you get a longer and deeper sleep.

-Always follow the dosage recommendation from the manufacturer.
-One excellent tincture I have found is Pure Calm.
+One excellent tincture I have found over at Amazon.com is Pure Calm.
 (Link opens a new window.)

 Essential oil of melissa officinalis can also be inhaled to counteract restlessness and produce a calming effect.